The MyRose Pregnancy Registry

 • Been diagnosed with uterine fibroids or endometriosis; or

-• Taken MYFEMBREE® (relugolix CT) during pregnancy or just prior to pregnancy (within 13 days prior to conception)
+• Taken MYFEMBREE® during pregnancy or just prior to pregnancy (within 13 days prior to conception)

 How do I enroll a patient?